MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 *  Use an image CDN that lets you dynamically resize an image when you request it.

-*  At least, optimize each image.  can often create huge savings.
+*  At least, optimize each image.
+This can often create huge savings.

-Optimization is when you run an image through a special program that reduces the size of the image file.
+_Optimization_ means running an image through a program that reduces the size of the image file.
 For more tips, see [Essential Image Optimization](https://images.guide).

 #### Reduce unused JavaScript